 3. Pleats

-A new air filter with more pleats has a better possibility of eliminating contaminants from your indoor air.
-Seek a filter with a large number of pleats per foot.
-Pleats are an excellent technique to determine an air filter's overall performance.
+A new air filter with larger number of pleats has a greater chance of reducing the amount of contaminants in your indoor air.
+Find a filter with a high number of pleats per foot.
+The pleats is really an excellent tool to determine the overall purity of the air filter.

 4. Size

-Because return sizes vary from home to home, double-check the size of your current filter before purchasing.
+As the size of the return varies from house to house, you should double-check the size of your present filter before buying.

 Types of HVAC Filters